Should we test the model assumptions before running a model-based test?: A general perspective on model assumption checking

 Model assumption checking and choosing a subsequent method of inference conditionally on it, i.e., combined procedures, may help if done right, but may not help or even hurt if done wrong.
 Investigation of how well these procedures work in all kinds of relevant situations is therefore of interest.
 This is however hard, because the performance depends on all kinds of details, including the choice of MS, MC, and AU test, and particularly the models on which the procedures are assessed.
 Unfortunately, assuming that data dependent decisions are not made before the combined procedure is applied, the user may have little information about what distribution to expect, so that a wide range of possibilities is conceivable, and different authors may well come to different conclusions regarding the same problem (see the Introduction) based on different considered alternatives to the assumed model.
 This makes worst case considerations as in robust statistics attractive, but looking at a range of specific choices will give a more comprehensive picture.
+Given that certain violations of assumptions cannot be detected from the data alone, knowledge of the context (such as sampling schemes, measurement procedures, previous studies) should always be used to highlight potential issues on top of what can be diagnosed from the data.